Glossary of Business Insurance Terms

 What insurance policies have premium audits?

-A workers’ compensation policy is the most common insurance policy to use premium audits, but you may receive an audit for your general liability insurance as well.
+A workers’ compensation policy is the most common insurance policy to use premium audits, but you may receive an audit for your general liability insurance policy as well.

 Most states require businesses with a certain number of employees to carry workers’ compensation insurance.
 If your business grows beyond your original estimates, or if your employees are misclassified, you could be underinsured and risk regulatory noncompliance.